BruceGliff/Laberitiane/README.md

 ### Continued development of the project:
 The project will be rewritten in 3D **WITHOUT** using graphics libraries.
 **Purposes:**
 1. Make a graphics engine to rasterize 3D scenes.
-In working[Repository]. ((https://github.com/BruceGliff/Graphic))
+In working. ([Repository](https://github.com/BruceGliff/Graphic))
 2. Make a physics engine.
 3. Transfer the project to 3D.